SAP/luigi/README.md

 ## Installation

-Follow the instructions in [this](docs/application-setup.md) document to get started with Luigi.
+Follow the instructions in [this](docs/application-setup.md) document to install Luigi Core.
 Read [this](client/README.md) document to install the Luigi Client.

 ## Usage